pimsmath/onlinecourses2020/content/courses/2026-2027/high-dimensional-convexity/index.md

 syllabus_pdf: syllabus.pdf
 ---
+### Availability
+This course will be available to students at universities inside and beyond the PIMS network.

 ### Remote Access
 Lectures will be delivered live via Zoom using a 2-in-1 laptop and an on-screen